-Our English-speaking driver/guide will welcome you at your hotel or any other place of your convenience.
+Our English-speaking tour driver will welcome you at your hotel or any other place of your convenience.

 You will go on a day-tour in the vicinity of Rome through scenic landscapes, inhabited since ancient Roman times, where you will be allowed to stroll through some of the small historic towns to see how the locals live.